forlilab/Ringtail/docs/source/cmdline.rst

 Input file_sources
 ===================
 By default, the newly-created database will be named ``output.db``.
-This name may be changed with the ``--output_db``` option.
+This name may be changed with the ``--output_db`` or ``-o`` option.
-Ringtail allows referencing docking results files in multiple ways:
-``--file/-f``: path to a single file such as ``group1/1451.dlg`` (files compressed with gzip such as ``group1/1451.dlg.gz`` are also allowed)
-``--file_path/-fp``: path to a folder containing results.
-If this folder contains additional folders, use the ``--recursive`` option to traverse all the folders within the path.
-Adding "/" after the path will also make it recursive.
-``--file_list/-fl``: a text file containing a list of paths to docking results files.
-A receptor file can also be part of this list.
-For each of these options you can specify one or more arguments, and we can create a database using all the allowed input options:
+Ringtail allows multiple formats to provide docking results using ``--docking_results`` or ``-dr``, including paths to one or more single files, path to one or more .txt files containing docking file paths, and paths to one or more directories containing files (use ``--recursive``/``-r`` to search recursively traverse folder).
+You can specify one or more arguments at once:

 .. code-block:: bash

-    $ rt_process_vs write --file lig1.dlg lig2.dlg --file_path path1/ path2 --file_list filelist1.txt filelist2.txt --output_db example.db
+    $ rt_process_vs write --docking_results lig1.dlg --docking_results lig2.dlg  folder1/ folder filelist1.txt filelist2.txt --output_db example.db

 Example file list: